-- Alpha-beta based searching has been used since the dawn of CS. - Effective when a good evaluating function can be computed efficiently. - Good for games with a not-too-large branching factor, say within 40 and a relative small effective branching factor, say within 5. - ▶ Effective plys mean those that are not obviously bad plays. - Go has a huge branching and a good evaluating function cannot be easily designed manually. - First Go program is probably written by Albert Zobrist around 1968. - Until 2004, due to a lack of major break through, the performance of computer Go programs is around 5 to 8 kyu for a very long time. - Need new ideas.
+- Alpha-beta based searching has been used since the dawn of CS. - Effective when a good evaluating function can be designed manually by human and computed efficiently by computers. - Evaluating functions do not need to be designed purely by human anymore. - ▷ One can use machine learning techniques as well. - ▶ Example: the development of GNU Go before 2004 using manually designed heuristics, and the development of Alpha Go after 2016 using deep learning. - Good for games with a not-too-large branching factor, say within 40 and a relative small effective branching factor, say within 5. - ▷ Effective plys mean those that are not obviously bad plays. - Go has a huge branching and a good evaluating function cannot be easily designed manually. - First Go program is probably written by Albert Zobrist around 1968. - Until 2004, due to a lack of major break through, the performance of computer Go programs is around 5 to 8 kyu for a very long time. - Need new ideas.